 Q: When is tuition due?

 A: A deposit is required upon acceptance into the program to hold your spot.
-After that, payments may be spread out over monthly installments for 12 months.

 Q: What kind of professional recommendation are you looking for?